SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/learn/index.md

 ![Use a visual indicator like a crying baby to warn you that a customer needs to be followed up -screenshot][img3]

-The SAINT criteria that generate the analyses you use will automatically become searchable “fields”.
+The SAINT criteria that generate the analyses you use will automatically become searchable "fields".
 Any user can use these fields to set up his or her customized list of actions or searches in SuperOffice Selection.

 ## Action